kitajchuk/clutch/README.md

 * Site — Single type
 * Page — Repeatable type

+You can add documents as the `Page` type and then link them in the `Site Navigation` from within the `Site` document.
+The query system will resolve URLs for `Page` documents in a different way then other content types.
+If you have a `Page` called `foobar` for instance, it will resolve the URL `/foobar` so you don't have to do `/page/foobar`.

 The API access endpoint under Settings/API & Security can be added to `server/config.js` by swapping out the url value for the `apiAccess` variable.

 Here are some helpful links for working with Prismic API: